Tips for Traveling to Saudi Arabia as a Woman

 I don’t think I need to tell anyone about human rights violations happening in the country – it’s all over the news and naturally many of you asked about it straight away.

-What I personally find difficult with traveling to countries like Saudi, Iran, Eritrea, or some I haven’t been to like North Korea, Syria, Myanmar, Nauru; is that many would like to boycott traveling there because of it.
+What I find difficult with traveling to countries like Saudi, Iran, Eritrea, or some I haven’t been to like North Korea, Syria, Myanmar, and Nauru; is that many would like to boycott traveling there because of it.
 I highly disagree.

-Simply because if we take what we see on the news and what governments do we’d be boycotting almost whole world – USA, Australia, Poland, Mexico, Ethiopia included, just to name a few.
+Simply because if we take what we see on the news and what governments do we’d be boycotting almost the whole world – USA, Australia, Poland, Mexico, Ethiopia included, just to name a few.

-My experience as a visitor to Saudi Arabia was obviously limited because I haven’t spent months exploring it, plus I’m aware that visitors’ experience is usually different than the life of locals.
+My experience as a visitor to Saudi Arabia was limited because I haven’t spent months exploring it, plus I’m aware that visitors’ experience is usually different than the life of locals.

-I’m well aware that Saudi now isn’t what it used to be even a year ago, but let’s talk about now, as that’s what matters.
+I’m well aware that Saudi now isn’t what it used to be even a year ago, but let’s talk about it now, as that’s what matters.

 That said I think it’s surely worth going to Saudi Arabia.
 There’s so much almost untouched natural beauty of the country that you can easily spend a month there.